Cohomological Hall algebras, their categorification, and their representations via torsion pairs: COHAs, CatHAs, and their representations arising from -flags

-In this section, we construct representations of cohomological Hall algebras via stacks of $m$-flags.
-The relevant combinatorial notion here is that of \textit{relative $2$-Segal spaces} \cite{Walde,Young_Segal}, which we briefly review in Appendix~\ref{appendix:Segal}.
+In this section, we construct cohomological and categorical Hall algebras and their representations via stacks of $m$-flags in greater generality (encompassing the geometric framework developed in \cite{Porta_Sala_Hall}).
+We shall make use of the theory of \textit{(relative) $2$-Segal spaces}, introduced in Part~\ref{part:Segal}, which we apply to the moduli stack of pseudo-perfect objects.